Rayraz/FitText.js/README.md

 # FitText.js, a jQuery plugin for inflating web type
 FitText makes font-sizes flexible.
 Use this plugin on your responsive design for ratio-based resizing of your headlines.

+## Changes in this Fork
+Added a check for _.debounce or $.debounce, to create a debounced resized() method.

 ## How it works
 Here is a simple FitText setup: